Turtle Mountain is the site of the tragic Frank Slide in 1903 at Crowsnest Pass, Alberta, Canada.

 Further south, the long, thin Chain Lakes are dotted with a few small boats pursuing the morning catch of fresh fish while the rolling hills of the Whaleback provide a dramatic backdrop.
 The drive is through prairies and foothills to mountains near the Alberta - British Columbia border in the southwest corner of Alberta.

-Turtle Mountain is laced with huge fractures and fissures.
-On the other hand, this is bouldering and scrambling heaven guaranteed to provide a rugged and amazing experience.
+The top of Turtle Mountain is laced with huge fractures and fissures.
+On the other hand, this is scrambling heaven guaranteed to provide a rugged and amazing experience.

 So, the next step requires dropping off the first south summit, scrambling down about 150 M across rock and more fissures, then up another scree slope to the second south summit to prepare for the victory sign on the helicopter pad.

 As arms are about to be raised in the traditional sign of victory, there is a third south summit off to my right with a cairn, which to me is a strong clue this may be the true summit.
 Fine!
 But this is absolutely the last south summit for the day.

 The good news is a short, flat ridge hike that will deliver me to the cairn.
 I look around.
 There are no more potential summits.
 Without doubt, the true summit of Turtle Mountain has been achieved and finally arms extend skyward in the traditional sign of victory.